Intense, expressive, fruit-driven. Native to Burgundy and notoriously fickle, the Pinot Noir grape has found a home away from home in New Zealand.

 New Zealand winemakers tease an array of distinctive regional and terroir-driven Pinot Noir styles from the land.

-Pinot Noir is predominantly grown in the cooler southerly regions: the Wairarapa, Marlborough, Nelson, Canterbury & Waipara, and Central Otago.
+Pinot Noir is predominantly grown in the cooler southerly regions: Wairarapa, Marlborough, Nelson, North Canterbury and Central Otago.

 The huge diversity in climates and soils enables a wide range of styles from these main Pinot Noir producing regions.
 Common to all, however, is structure and elegance overlaid by power and fruit-driven intensity.

 Since the 1990s, plantings have expanded throughout all regions in the South Island and select sites in the North Island.